Consensys/quorum-tools/README.md

 This project contains tools for running Quorum clusters and integration testing Quorum.

-At the moment, this project runs all Quorum clusters with Raft-based consensus by default.
+At the moment, this project runs all Quorum clusters with Raft-based consensus by default and depends on [dynamic raft membership support in Quorum](https://github.com/jpmorganchase/quorum/pull/130).
 We'll be adding QuorumChain support in short order.

 ## Installation